10 Tips for Aging Gracefully and Well

 by Jon Bender

-Following are tips that will help you age gracefully from the inside out:
+Following are 10 tips that will help you age gracefully from the inside out, all year round:

 Eating well isn’t just about how much you weigh.
 It will also help safeguard you from health issues that commonly occur among older adults.
 Such as, heart disease, cancer, inflammation, and osteoporosis.
 For example, the Dietary Guidelines for Americans recommend that you eat: